 Are you depositing multiple datasets or items?

-Think about the granularity of your data and the dependent ancillary files which compose your research data.
+Think about the granularity of your data and the dependent ancillary files which comprise your research data.

 Decide on how to structure your research data.
 In some cases your data will be composed of different files that belong to one dataset, but in other cases your data might need to be segregated across a number of datasets.
 If you have a very large number of files, the Data Library team may be able to arrange a batch import for your data, please contact us.

 Current size limit is 100 GB per file or Item.
 Filesets over 20 GB are too large to be uploaded via a web browser.
 If your files are larger than 20 GB please contact us at firstname.lastname@example.org to arrange a batch import and/or discuss your options.